Join us for the year-long Ten Directions Certificate in Ecotherapy.

 What Does it Cost?
 What are the Payment Options?

 If you would like to book the entire year for the ecotherapy certification, comprising of the online learning programme plus a total of 90 hours-worth of live workshops, this costs £1840 (please check the current exchange rates if you are outside of the UK).
-To sign up for the full course and pay in advance, please fill in the online application and we will invite you to one of our online recruitment events in the summer.
-The fee covers all aspects of your learning (although if you choose to attend in-person UK events, you may need to occasionally pay a little bit extra towards food at events or accommodation etc).
+To sign up for the full course and pay in advance, please fill in the online application and we will invite you to one of our online recruitment events in the summer of 2026.
+The fee covers all aspects of your learning with no hidden costs.

 To book our other workshops and seminars, simply go to Eventbrite (there is no need for an interview for those).